 These conditions are often unrecognized and may be challenging to treat, resulting in vastly underserved patient populations.
 The fellowship at BIDMC provides outstanding clinical training, preparing neurologists to treat all these disorders with an interdisciplinary approach.

 The elective time is an opportunity for the fellow to engage in scholarly pursuits of their own interest.
-This may include research, experience in other neurophysiologic testing or teaching.
+This may include research, experience in other neurophysiologic disciplines, acquisition of skills in the assessment of intraepidermal sensory and autonomic innervation, and teaching.
 The goal is to provide additional educational opportunities for fellows to pursue.
 The objectives are to gain experience in other aspects of academic medicine and provide a diverse opportunity for scholarship.

 The fellowship is a 12-month clinical training program with a standard monthly schedule to optimize fellow education opportunities.
-The fellow will participate in 3 specialized 1/2-day autonomic disorder clinics per week.
+The fellow will participate in specialized 1/2-day autonomic disorder clinics per week.
 The fellow will supervise or directly run all autonomic testing.
-Autonomic testing occurs Monday-Friday during morning (1/2 day) sessions.
-The remaining two 1/2-day sessions are provided as elective time for the fellow to pursue research.
 The fellows have no inpatient responsibilities but will participate in inpatient consultations for unusual cases as needed (typically 1-2 cases per month).
 The fellows have no overnight or weekend responsibilities.
 Fellows are provided 4 weeks of vacation time during their fellowship and have standard hospital holidays off as well.

 The strengths of the program include a varied and diverse population of patients with autonomic disorders.
 Many unusual cases are seen and provide frequent opportunities for case reports and other descriptive investigation.
 The laboratory is equipped with state-of-the-art autonomic testing equipment and provides excellent training.
 The laboratory technicians are very well trained and provide a wonderful resource for the fellows, particularly in the early months of their training.
 Both Drs.
 Christopher Gibbons and Roy Freeman are UCNS board certified autonomic disorders specialists and have the time to focus on the training of their fellow.